hadcl4/Thunder/HELP.md

 After you make the BASH script, run in a terminal `chmod +x /path/to/bash/script`.

 Finally, add the game with "linux" as the platform and the ID as the path to the BASH script.
+## Creating a Desktop Shortcut
+Select Add->Create Desktop Shortcut.
+Thunder will then use the same data as the config it reads for a game to create a desktop shortcut.
+You can choose which game it will create a shortcut for.
+On some systems (e.g. Ubuntu) you will have to right click the shortcut, select Properties, then allow the file to be executed.
 ## License
 Please view Thunder/LICENSE.md for info.